sighupio/fury-getting-started/fury-on-talos/README.md

 This step-by-step tutorial helps you deploy the **Kubernetes Fury Distribution** (KFD) on a local Kubernetes cluster based on [Talos Linux][talos-linux].

+Talos Linux is Linux designed for Kubernetes: - secure, immutable, and minimal.

+- Supports cloud platforms, bare metal, and virtualization platforms
+- All system management is done via an API.
+No SSH, shell or console
+- Production ready: supports some of the largest Kubernetes clusters in the world
+- Open source project from the team at Sidero Labs

+Note that Talos can run on several other platforms, this tutorial is a quick start on a local environment but you can apply the same steps to deploy KFD on other types of Talos installations.
+Refer to [Talos Official Documentation][talos-docs] for more details.

 This tutorial will cover the following topics:

 1. Local Kubernetes cluster creation with Talos